Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Main Results for NZS DGs

-Now, we study the connections between NE policies of dynamic NZSGs and their policy-dependent static reductions, and present both positive and negative results.
-Consider the setting of Section \ref{sec:policysta}, and note again that for results on the policy-dependent static reduction, we will only consider pure strategies since the policy-dependent static reduction is ill-defined for randomized policies (unless control actions are shared).
+Next, we study the connections between NE policies of NZS DGs and their PD static reductions, and present both positive and negative results.
+Consider the setting of Section \ref{sec:policysta}, and note again that for results on the PD static reduction we will only consider pure strategies since the PD static reduction is ill-defined for randomized policies (unless control actions are shared).

-In the following, we first show that contrary to the results for teams, and for policies satisfying Condition (C), Assumption \ref{assump:2} is not sufficient to establish an equivalence relationship between PL-NE (DM-NE, stationary) policies of ($\mathcal{P}^{D}$) and ($\mathcal{P}^{S}$).
-In the following, we provide a counterexample, a negative result, and an explanation for this negative result.